 Rare Ailidae carry estranged traits and recessive genes.
 They are the most powerful Ailidae, and are almost always the oldest as rare Ailidae's lifespans are longer than others.
 Rare Ailidae are able to grow antlers made of natural materials - stone, precious metals, wood, ice - and can have natural elements growing from their bodies.
-Ailidae of this class can have any number of strange anomalies, and more absurdities in their genetics are still being discovered!
+Ailidae of this class can have any number of strange absurdities in their genetics are still being discovered!

 Anomaly Ailidae are incredibly rare anomalies amongst the Ailidae species and carry the absolute inexplainable and strange physical traits.
-These generally include physical mutations (bone structure, unusual magicks, etc) but the limit to these traits has yet to be discovered.
+These generally include physical mutations (bone structure, exceptionally unusual magicks, etc) but the limit to these traits has yet to be discovered.

 Ailidae coats are typically natural in coloration, with few exceptions toward blue tones.
 Most, particularly common classes, will have coats of varying shades of browns, tans, greys, and slate-blues.
 These are always fairly muted colors, though, and would never be seen with any bright or neon colors except in the rarest of occasions.
 Bright colors are a very rare genetic defect, but even in these cases the colors would be subdued.